Complaints policy

 Complaints can be made in the following ways:

-• Via our online complaint form on our website
+- Via the complaints form on our website

 Complaints Process

-1. We will endeavour to resolve your complaint at the first point of contact informally.
-Should you not be satisfied with this then the formal complaints procedure will be followed.
+- We will endeavour to resolve your complaint at the first point of contact.
+Should you not be satisfied, then the formal complaints procedure will be followed.

-2. The manager responsible for the area that your complaint relates to will review your complaint fully considering the information you have shared and our own records.
-We will acknowledge receipt of your complaint within 2 working days and you will receive a full response within 20 working days.
-If for any reason we cannot respond within 20 days we will let you know.
+- The manager responsible for the area that your complaint relates to will review your complaint fully, considering the information you have shared and our own records.
+We will acknowledge receipt of your complaint within 2 working days, and you will receive a full response within 20 working days.
+If for any reason we cannot respond within 20 days, we will let you know.

-3. If you remain unhappy with our review of your complaint you can request that it is reviewed by a Director of Co-Ownership.
+- If you remain unhappy with our review of your complaint, you can request that it is reviewed by a Director of Co-Ownership.
 If you wish to do this you should let us know within 20 days of our response to you.
-As above we will acknowledge receipt of your complaint within 2 working days and you will receive a full response within 20 working days.
-If for any reason we cannot respond within 20 days we will let you know.
+As above we will acknowledge receipt of your complaint within 2 working days, and you will receive a full response within 20 working days.
+If for any reason we cannot respond within 20 days, we will let you know.

-4. If after this review you are not satisfied then your complaint can be escalated by you to the Ombudsman (the Commissioner for Complaints).
-They will only consider your complaint when you have exhausted the Co-Ownership internal complaints process are outlined above in Stages 1-3 and will normally only consider complaints from Co-Ownership or Rent to Own customers (including applicants).
-Your complaint must be made within 6 months of our response to Stage 3.
+- If, after this review you are not satisfied, then you can escalate your complaint to the Ombudsman (the Commissioner for Complaints).
+They will only consider your complaint when you have exhausted the Co-Ownership internal complaints process outlined above in steps 1-3.
+They will normally only consider complaints from customers (including applicants).
+Your complaint must be made within 6 months of our response from Step 3.

-The Ombudsman is an independent body and we will cooperate fully with them.
+The Ombudsman is an independent body and we co-operate fully with them.

 Northern Ireland Public Service Ombudsman